anujgoyaleng/-E-Commerce-follow-along/README.md

 - Enhance the UI with better styling and user experience.
 - Implement pagination if needed for better performance.
 - Add authentication checks to ensure only the logged-in user's products are displayed.

+## Milestone 13: Updating Data in MongoDB

+📌 Objective

+In this milestone, we will implement an update feature for our application.
+This will include:

+Creating an endpoint in the backend to update data in MongoDB.

+Adding an "Edit" button to the product card in the frontend.

+Pre-filling a form with existing product details when the edit button is clicked.

+Allowing users to modify the data and save changes.

+ Backend: Implementing Update Endpoint

+Step 1: Define the Update Route

+In your Express server, create an endpoint that will handle update requests.
+Step 2: Connect Endpoint to MongoDB

+Ensure your database connection is set up in server.js or app.js.
+Step 3: Add an Edit Button to Product Card

+ ## Milestone 14: Deleting Data from MongoDB

+🎯 Objective

+In this milestone, we will implement a DELETE operation in MongoDB using an API endpoint.
+We will also integrate a delete button in the frontend to allow users to remove data from the database by sending the product ID to the backend.

+📌 Steps to Implement
+Create the Delete EndpointFrontend Implementation

+Add a Delete Button

+Modify your product card component (e.g., ProductCard.js) to include a delete button ✅ Summary

+Created a DELETE API endpoint in Express to remove a product by ID.

+Added a delete button in the frontend to call the endpoint.

+Ensured that the backend and frontend interact correctly to delete data.

+This milestone provides a detailed understanding of handling DELETE operations in a full-stack application